quarksuite/legacy/API.md

 #### Returns

-A new scale resulting from the merge
+A new scale of unique values from the merge

 ### partition